-Learn and Experience the Power of EFT Tapping - with Jade Barbee
+Learn and Experience the Power of EFT (Emotional Freedom Techniques) Tapping with Jade Barbee

 What is EFT Tapping?